Diverticulitis Club Logo Diverticulitis Club Logo 2

 What Foods Trigger Diverticulitis?

 There is no single food that triggers diverticulitis.
-However, certain foods can increase the risk of developing diverticulitis or make symptoms worse.
+However, certain foods may increase the risk of developing diverticulitis or make symptoms worse.
 These include low-fibre, high-fat, and spicy foods.

-The relationship between specific foods and triggering diverticulitis flare-ups is not yet fully understood.
+The relationship between specific foods and triggering diverticulitis flare-ups is not yet fully understood and is very individual.
+You can start to look for patterns between food intake and symptoms using our online diary.
 However, certain dietary factors may contribute to increased symptoms or discomfort in individuals with diverticulitis.
 While triggers can vary from person to person, here are some common considerations:

 It’s important to note that triggers can vary significantly among individuals.